CS-Amritha/Guidewire_Hackathon/src/live_capture_data/LiveCapture.md

 ### Overview

 This script captures live metrics from a Kubernetes cluster, fetches monitoring data from Prometheus, and stores the collected data in an SQLite database.
-It is designed for real-time monitoring and analysis of Kubernetes cluster performance.
+It is for real-time monitoring and analysis of Kubernetes cluster performance.

 ### Features